 Some reviews I’ve read have claimed that these are “noisy”.
 Rest assured, there is no discernible noise whatsoever to anyone other than you.
 You are simply “hearing”/feeling an internal activity.
 To you it seems noticeable but it definitely is not to anyone else.
 The metal Ben Wa balls I once owned had a bizarre musical tinkling sound whenever they moved.
 Lelo Luna Beads have a rubber-coated weight which is virtually silent when they’re in your body.

 And the Winner is…

-I’ve owned and worn exactly once a set of Fun Factory Smart Balls which did absolutely nothing for me.
+I’ve owned and worn exactly once a set of Fun Factory Smart Balls which did absolutely nothing for me – I hated the size, the design, and the inability to change out the weights.
 As I already mentioned, the Bedroom Kandi Hold on to Me balls had visual appeal but lacked in common sense or material safety.
 Another set of sort-of progressive weighted kegel beads is the Je Joue Ami set; I’ve not tried them but Epiphora has and I agree with her assessment: Bizarre design and what is UP with this stretchy retrieval cord again??